Zoten64/livelyleosrescue/README.md

 | Icons not showing up after using find and replace | Replace the broken header and footer by copying it from another html file |
 | Headings on top of images are black on ligt mode | Modify "lined_heading" class and add "white" class to the elements|

-## User stories

-- As a new user of the page I want clear navigation to make it easy to find what I'm looking for ✅
-- As a vision impaired user I want a website with high contrast colors to make it easier to read ✅
-- As a mobile user I want a website that is responsive and easy to navigate on mobile ✅
-- As a desktop user I want a website that is responsive and easy to navigate on desktop ✅
-- As a visually impaired user I want a website that can easilly be accessed with a screen reader ✅

-- As an enthusiast looking for a new pet I want a website where I can adopt a leopard gecko from a responsible source ✅
-- As someone who has found an abandoned leopard gecko I want to find information on what to do now ✅
-- As someone who has found an abandoned leopard gecko I want to be able to easily contact a rescue as I do not have the ability/time to care for it myself ✅
-- As someone who can no longer care for my leopard gecko I want a way to easily contact a place where I can be sure it will be taken care of properly ✅

-- As the owner I want my website that displays all the geckos for adoption to heighten the chances of a rehoming ✅
-- As the owner I want my website to have easy to understand care guides for everyone to reduce the amount of people mistreating their pet ✅
-- As the owner I want my website to have easy ways to contact us for our services ✅

 ## Technologies and tools
 **Languages**